Irene Ryan: Early years

-Ryan was born Irene Noblitt on October 17, 1902, in El Paso, Texas, the second child and daughter of Catherine J. "Katie" (née McSharry) and James Merritt Noblitt.
-Her father was an Army sergeant from North Carolina and her mother had emigrated from Ireland.
-Irene was 17 years younger than her sister Anna (1885–1966).
+Ryan was born Irene Noblitt on October 17, 1902, in El Paso, Texas, the second child and daughter of Catherine J. "Katie" (née McSharry, 1863–1931) and James Merritt Noblitt (1856–1913).
+Her father was an army sergeant from North Carolina, and her mother had emigrated from Ireland.
+When Irene was born, her sister Anna was 17 years old (1885–1966).

 Career

 Ryan began her performing career at age 11, when she won $3 (equal to $ today) for singing "Pretty Baby" in an amateur contest at the Valencia Theater in San Francisco.

 At 20, she married writer-comedian Tim Ryan.
 They performed in vaudeville as a double act, known in show business as a "Dumb Dora" routine, and epitomized by George Burns and Gracie Allen.
 Known professionally as "Tim and Irene" (and billed formally as Tim Ryan and Irene Noblette), they starred in 11 short comedies for Educational Pictures between 1935 and 1937.
 The films were usually vehicles for their vaudevillian dialogue, with Irene as the flighty young woman who drives Tim to distraction.
 Tim's frequent admonition, "Will you stop?", became a catchphrase and then the title of one of their shorts.
 Substituting for Jack Benny in 1936, they starred in The Jell-O Summer Show on NBC's Red Network.

 The Ryans had no children and divorced in 1942, although Irene kept the surname.
 She toured with Bob Hope, and was on his radio program for two years.
 She played Edgar Kennedy's wife in two of his RKO short films in 1943.
 That same year, she appeared in the country music film O, My Darling Clementine.

 By 1943, Tim Ryan had become a prolific character actor in movies; Monogram Pictures reunited Tim and Irene for four feature films, the last being the 1944 musical feature Hot Rhythm with Dona Drake.

-In 1946, Irene Ryan married Harold E. Knox.
-Mr. Knox worked in film production.
+In 1946, Irene Ryan married Harold E. Knox, who worked in film production.
 After 15 years, Ryan and Knox divorced in 1961.
 She continued to work in motion pictures into the late 1940s and early 1950s, generally playing fussy or nervous women.
 In 1946, Ryan joined the cast of The Jack Carson Show on CBS Radio, playing "a neighborhood storekeeper who operates a combination candy shop and lending library."
 In January 1955, Ryan made her first television sitcom appearance in an episode of the CBS series The Danny Thomas Show.
 She appeared with Walter Brennan in the 1959 episode "Grandpa's New Job" on the ABC sitcom The Real McCoys.
 In the 1960-1961 CBS sitcom Bringing Up Buddy, starring Frank Aletter, Ryan was cast in three episodes as Cynthia Boyle, and she appeared as Rusty Wallace in "The Romance of Silver Pines", a 1962 episode of My Three Sons, starring Fred MacMurray.
 Ryan guest-starred as Ellie McCabe in "The Old Stowe Road," a 1962 episode of the CBS sitcom Ichabod and Me.
 In 1966, she was a contestant/celebrity guest star on the game show Password.